 When they start to grow large, you might want to split your rosemary plants into smaller sections.
 Although some plants take well to division, or splitting, woody herbs such as rosemary (Rosmarinus officinalis cvs.) are propagated best with the layering technique.
-When layering, simply allow new plants to spring up alongside the "mother" plant until they are sturdy enough for you to "cut their cords" and move them to new locations to expand your herb garden.
+When layering, simply allow new plants to spring up alongside the "mother" plant until they're sturdy enough for you to "cut their cords" and move them to new locations to expand your herb garden.

 Choose one or two outer stems from the main rosemary plant, ensuring the stems look healthy and are tall.
 Spring is the best time to start this process, when the stems are most flexible and have plenty of time to root.
 If you want to layer more than one stem, then choose stems on each side of the main plant, and ensure each stem has room to grow.

-Mix one handful of compost and one handful of bonemeal with the top 4 to 6 inches of soil on each side of the rosemary plant.
-Each amended area should be a rectangular patch about 6 inches wide and 12 inches long, extending outward from the base of your selected stems.
+Mix one handful of compost and one handful of bone meal with the top 4 to 6 inches of soil on each side of the rosemary plant.
+Each amended soil area should be a rectangular patch about 6 inches wide and 12 inches long, extending outward from the base of your selected stems.

 Dig a narrow trench about 2 inches deep in the center of the 12-inch-long section of amended soil.
 You can also judge the length for the trench by the general height of the stem that will lay in it, minus about 2 inches of the stem's leafy end.